 When is chai most appropriate to drink?
 After a large meal or eating foods that have a heavy nature such as animal products: cheese, eggs and meat.
 It is almost always helpful for people with colder, weaker digestion.
-This is especially true for people who have a dominant kapha dosha (endomorph) in the Ayurvedic system.
+This is especially true for people who have a dominant Kapha dosha (endomorph) in the Ayurvedic system.
 Vata people benefit with a bit of milk and sweetener added.

 There are many options and recipes floating around and everyone has their favorite version.
 The recipe given here is a good place to start; experimentation is encouraged.

-1 quart simmering water
+To 1 quart simmering water:

 1/4 tsp fresh ground black pepper

 1 level TBSP cardamom seeds

 Turn off the heat and steep an additional 15 minutes.